 If you’re noticing a burning smell coming from your engine, it might be caused by low coolant levels.
 Checking for oil and coolant levels can help determine the source of the problem- but other solutions may also work.

-A burning rubber odor can be caused by many different things, so finding out what’s causing it is important.
-Changing your engine oil & fluid could eliminate the issue- but other possible causes should still be looked into as well.
+Many different things can cause a burning rubber odor, so finding out what’s causing it is important.
+Changing your engine oil & fluid could eliminate the issue, but other possible causes should also be looked into.

-There are numerous factors that can contribute to a burning rubber odor, so investigating every possibility is key to solving the mystery.
+Numerous factors can contribute to a burning rubber odor, so investigating every possibility is critical to solving the mystery.

 Is it safe to drive a car that smells like gas?